ln-komandur/linux-utils/Dictation support.md

 `./nerd-dictation begin --vosk-model-dir=./model &` #Run as a background process

-Start speaking into any application like Text Editor, LibreOffice writer etc. You will notice the mic icon come on.
+Start speaking into any application like a Text Editor, LibreOffice writer etc. You will notice the mic icon come on and your speech showing up as words on your text editor.

 #### [Errno 13] Permission denied: '/tmp/nerd-dictation.cookie'